Magnetic-Fox/UnBZip2-Watcom/README.md

 ## Disclaimer

+**At the moment this patch is only a beta version!
+There are still cases in which this code will end up with segmentation fault!
+Care must be taken when using this code!**

 I've made much effort to provide here working and checked codes with hope it will be useful.
 **However, these codes are provided here "AS IS", with absolutely no warranty!
 I take no responsibility for using them - DO IT ON YOUR OWN RISK!**